zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 ## Introduction

 The API ML Plain Java Enabler (_PJE_) is a library which helps to simplify the process of onboarding a REST service.
-This article describes how to provide and externalize the ZOWE API ML onboarding configuration of your REST service using the (_PJE_).
+This article describes how to provide and externalize the ZOWE API ML onboarding configuration of your REST service using the _PJE_.

-**Note:** For more information about the meaning and the possible values of individual configuration parameters and the service registration process and configuration parameters, refer to the specific documentation for the onboarding approach you are using for your project:
+**Note:** For more information about individual configuration parameters and  the their possible values and the service registration process, see the specific documentation for the onboarding approach you are using for your project:

  * [Direct REST call registration (No enabler)](TODO@PZA: provide the link)
  * [Plain Java Enable](TODO@PZA: provide the link)
  * [Spring Enabler](TODO@PZA: provide the link)

-The (_PJE_) is the most universal ZOWE API ML enabler.
+The _PJE_ is the most universal ZOWE API ML enabler.
 This enabler uses only Java and does not use advanced IoC/DI technologies.
-The _PJE_ can be used to onboard any REST service implemented in Java, avoiding dependency or versions collisions, unexpected application behaviour, and unnecessarily large service executables.
+The _PJE_ can be used to onboard any REST service implemented in Java, avoiding dependencies, versions collisions, unexpected application behaviour, and unnecessarily large service executables.

 Service developers provide onboarding configuration as part of the service source code.
 While this configuration is valid for the development system environment, it is likely to be different for an automated integration environment.
-System administrators very likely need to deploy a service on multiple sites that have different system environments and requirements such as security.
+Typically, system administrators need to deploy a service on multiple sites that have different system environments and requirements such as security.

 _PJE_ supports both the service developer and the system administrator with the functionality of externalizing the service onboarding configuration.